sonic-net/SONiC/doc/config_yang_validation/config_db_yang_validation.md

 However, these specs for validation are also defined in the sonic-portchannel YANG model:
 ![](../../images/config_yang_validation/yang_portchannel.png)

 For PortChannel and many of the config fields listed above, the field validation is unnecessarily duplicated in sonic-utilities/config and in YANG models.
 The goal of this project is to utilize preexisting YANG models to validate config CLI field updates, without unnecessarily defining separate, redundant validation specs ad-hoc in sonic-utilities.

+Some necessary ad-hoc validations are not yet reflected in YANG models.
+For those missing validations that YANG infrastructure supports, GitHub issues are created to track the progress to filling in these YANG model gaps.
+In the uncommon scenario where YANG infrastructure is incapable of suporting a certain check, ad-hoc validation will be left in-place.

 During the migration process, we will first leave the ad-hoc validation code in-place, and leave an option to configure type of validation used: ad-hoc or YANG validation.
 Once YANG validation has stabilized and YANG validation coverage has widened, we will remove the preexisting ad-hoc validation code for non performance-sensitive scenarios.